- This event has passed.

 Changes to the 2021 International Building Code (IBC) have created opportunities for mass timber buildings that are much larger and taller than prescriptively allowed in past versions of the code.
 The new version includes three new construction types, based on the previous Heavy Timber construction type but with additional fire protection requirements, which allow up to 18 stories of timber construction.
-With the 2021 code for context, this workshop will highlight two projects being proposed in the Midwest—TMBR in Minneapolis and Market Square in Cleveland.
+With the 2021 code for context, this workshop will highlight two projects being proposed in the Midwest—TMBR in Minneapolis and INTRO, Cleveland: Nine Stories of Type IV-B Mass Timber in Ohio City.
 Starting with an introduction of the new code provisions and design steps for topics such as fire resistance, acoustics and structural detailing, attendees will then hear from the design and development teams working on these projects.
 They’ll discuss their motivations for using mass timber, interactions with building officials, architectural and structural building design strategies, prescriptive code compliance vs. alternative engineered approaches, design lessons learned, details, and much more.

 Archie Landreman, Woodworks – Wood Products Council